symbol/symbol-docs/source/concepts/account.rst

     The probability to randomly generate a secret key that is linked to an account already existing is 10^77.
 Collision probability is, cryptographically speaking, negligible.

-    .. note:: Your private key holds all the power of your account.
+    .. warning:: Your private key holds all the power of your account.
 It is a priority to make sure it is backed up safely somewhere **offline**.

     **Public key**